 The Applicant has applied for and been accepted into New York's Brownfield Cleanup Program as a Participant.
 This means that the Applicant was the owner of the site at the time of the disposal or discharge of contaminants or was otherwise liable for the disposal or discharge of the contaminants.
-The Participant must fully characterize the nature and extent of contamination on the Site, as well as the nature and extent of contamination that has migrated from the Site.
-The Participant also must conduct a "qualitative exposure assessment," a process that characterizes the actual or potential exposures of people, fish and wildlife to contaminants on the Site and to contamination that has migrated from the Site.
+The Participant must fully characterize the nature and extent of contamination onsite, as well as the nature and extent of contamination that has migrated from the site.
+The Participant also must conduct a "qualitative exposure assessment," a process that characterizes the actual or potential exposures of people, fish and wildlife to contaminants on the site and to contamination that has migrated from the site.

-The Applicant in its BCP Application proposes that the Site will be used for restricted residential purposes.
-To achieve this goal, the Applicant will conduct investigation and cleanup activities at the Site with oversight provided by NYSDEC.
-The Brownfield Cleanup Agreement executed by NYSDEC and the Applicant sets forth the responsibilities of each party in conducting these activities at the Site.
+The Applicant in its Application proposes that the site will be used for restricted-commercial purposes.

+To achieve this goal, the Applicant will conduct investigation activities at the site with oversight provided by NYSDEC.
+The Brownfield Cleanup Agreement executed by NYSDEC and the Applicant sets forth the responsibilities of each party in conducting these activities at the site.